 2) Final Draft

-Since we’re including both free screenwriting softwares and those with free demos, we have to start with Final Draft if at least to just acknowledge where the screenwriting industry has been and how it has developed.
-Final Draft has long been the most popular platform and has shaped much of its newer competition.
+Since we’re including both free softwares and those with free demos, we have to start with Final Draft if at least to just acknowledge where the film industry has been and how it has developed.
+Final Draft has long been an industry standard and has shaped much of its newer competition.
 However, while it’s certainly a great and familiar option, its price tag and the availability of other, more experimental, and more affordable options means it might be worth checking out – but ultimately one you might want to shop around first before making the investment.